printeers/trek/README.md

 ## Compatibility

-Trek works with PostgreSQL version 13 or newer.
+Trek tries to stay up-to-date with the latest stable version of PostgreSQL.
 We build trek with the latest stable version of pgModeler.

 We develop and test Trek on Linux.
 Trek may work on other platforms via Docker.